Kristina01111000/Drws_site/README.md

 Try dr w’s 30 day challenge using his scorecard/tabulator Fix the bolded statement , don’t want to emphasize downloading it, maybe say take a screen shot, or to take a note of their score
 Change personhood score to the four element holistic balance score on the whole site, and the assessment

+made new email for next week? ask him on thursday